usc-isi-i2/t2wml/README.md

 Output:

-The function will create a directory structure in the output directory which will have the results.ttl and changes.tsv files.
+The function will create a directory structure in the output directory which will have the results file and changes.tsv files.

 Output Directory Structure:
 ```